-European Regulation (EU) 575/2013 of the European Parliament and Council of 26 June 2013 ("the CRR"), in effect since 1 January 2014, is the new European reference for asset management companies in relation to their qualitative capital requirements 41 and calculating their fixed overheads 42.
-It is supplemented with numerous delegated acts43.
-Prudential in origin, the new requirements can be far more

-This situation does not concern cases where the asset management company is the acting manager of the collective investment (for example, in the case of overall management delegation of a SICAV).
+European Regulation (EU) 575/2013 of the European Parliament and Council of 26 June 2013 ("the CRR"), in effect since 1 January 2014, is the new European reference for asset management companies in relation to their qualitative capital requirements 44 and calculating their fixed overheads 45.
+It is supplemented with numerous delegated acts46.
+Prudential in origin, the new requirements can be far more complex than the accounts of most asset management companies under French law.
+The AMF has therefore decided to provide a non-exhaustive but informative overview of the major principles in the CRR.
+This means that the provisions described under point 6.2.1 concerning fixed overheads and under 6.2.2 are not AMF policy (unless explicitly stated) but illustrations of the requirements that now apply to asset management companies.
+Asset management companies should therefore refer to the CRR itself, which is directly applicable.
+Point 6.2.3 explains the ways capital should be invested in accordance with Articles 312-4 and 317-3 of the AMF General Regulation, and includes elements of policy.

-41 Articles 25-88 of the CRR
+44 Articles 25-88 of the CRR

-42 Article 97 of the CRR
+45 Article 97 of the CRR